tsykoduk/HCRailsDemo/README.md

 This will load each object, and update the external_id__c field with a random guid.

-If you want to load more accounts, simply pop open a Rails Console with `heroku run console`.
-You'll want to insure that you've already taken all of the steps above as well.
+If you want to load more accounts, follow the steps above to deploy and set up the demo.
+Then simply pop open a Rails Console with `heroku run console`.
 Once you have a console up and running run `helper.account_loader(#)` where # is the number of records you want to create.

 Enjoy!